clach04/terminal_style_toolkit/README.md

   * Solutions that modify the TERM variable in .bashrc.
   * Solutions that modify the Vim t_Co variable.

+### Fonts Notes

+  * Under Windows, the built-in Consolas is not bad (better than Courier New, that Putty defaults to), available since Microsoft Windows Vista.
+    A similar (free) font is Inconsolata
+  * Many fonts at https://www.nerdfonts.com/ - worth checking out:
+      * EnvyCodeR
+      * FiraMono
+      * Go-Mono
+      * InconsolataGo
+      * Overpass
+      * UbuntuMono

 ## Sample files

   * sample_text_editor.txt utf-8 text file to test view/edit of fixed width fonts.